 For Steffan, it was his first time.

-After some hefty research I chose to book Taksu Yoga for our yoga experience based on reviews and also the fact it seemed a little more authentic and less hectic than the some of the others.
+After some hefty research, I chose to book Taksu Yoga for our yoga experience based on reviews and also the fact it seemed a little more authentic and less hectic than some of the others.

 Our yoga instructor was a lovely man called Indra.